Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Introduction

 \section{Introduction}

 Biomedical literature is a rich source of biomedical knowledge that is constantly expanding.
-For example, MEDLINE/PubMed\footnote{\url{https://pubmed.ncbi.nlm.nih.gov/}}, which already gathers about 30 million articles, is continuously growing at a rate that exceeds one million articles annually, during the last five years\footnote{\url{https://www.nlm.nih.gov/bsd/medline_pubmed_production_stats.html}}.
-Precise and comprehensive identification of relevant articles for specific topics in such a rich collection is a real challenge for biomedical researchers.
+Identification of relevant articles for specific topics in such a rich collection is a real challenge.
 In this direction, the National Library of Medicine (NLM) indexes citations in the MEDLINE database with topic descriptors from the Medical Subject Headings (MeSH) thesaurus\footnote{\url{https://meshb.nlm.nih.gov/}}.
-This semantic indexing process allows MEDLINE/PubMed to offer advanced semantic search strategies, that can retrieve citations relevant to a topic of interest, addressing issues such as synonymy and polysemy of biomedical concepts.
+This semantic indexing process allows MEDLINE/PubMed\footnote{\url{https://pubmed.ncbi.nlm.nih.gov/}} to offer advanced semantic search strategies, that can retrieve citations relevant to a topic of interest, addressing issues such as synonymy and polysemy of biomedical concepts.

-MeSH provides a comprehensive set of descriptors for more than thirty thousand topics of biomedical interest, such as diseases and chemicals.
-The descriptors are hierarchically organized so that most are subcategories of at least one broader descriptor.
-For example, the descriptor for ``Epilepsy, Reflex''\footnote{\url{https://meshb-prev.nlm.nih.gov/record/ui?ui=D020195}} is a subcategory of the broader descriptor ``Epilepsy''\footnote{\url{https://meshb-prev.nlm.nih.gov/record/ui?ui=D004827}} as shown in Figure~\ref{fig:MeSH_Example}.
-Some of these descriptors cover several related but distinct subordinate concepts, which are usually narrower\footnote{In some cases subordinate concepts can be related or even broader to the main topic. } than the main topic of the descriptor.
-For example, the ``Epilepsy, Reflex'' descriptor contains the synonymous term ``Reflex Epilepsy'' as \textit{preferred concept}, but includes also additional terms for narrower concepts such as ``Reflex Epilepsy, Audiogenic'' and ``Tactile Reflex Epilepsy'', that are not MeSH descriptors themselves.
+MeSH provides more than thirty thousand descriptors, such as diseases and chemicals, hierarchically organized so that most are subcategories of at least one broader descriptor.
+For example, ``Epilepsy, Reflex'' is a subcategory of the broader descriptor ``Epilepsy'' as shown in Figure~\ref{fig:MeSH_Example}.
+Some of these descriptors cover several related but distinct subordinate \textit{MeSH concepts}\footnote{\url{https://www.nlm.nih.gov/mesh/concept_structure.html}}, which are defined as sets of synonymous terms.
+These concepts are usually narrower\footnote{In some cases subordinate concepts can be broader than the main topic.} than the main topic of the descriptor.
+For example, ``Epilepsy, Reflex'' contains a \textit{preferred concept}, providing the name of the descriptor and the synonymous term ``Reflex Epilepsy'', but includes also additional terms for narrower concepts such as ``Reflex Epilepsy, Audiogenic'' and ``Tactile Reflex Epilepsy'', that are not MeSH descriptors themselves.